Micky Allan: Hand-colouring

-Allan's first handcoloured works were a series of her friend Laurel in 1975.
-The following year she worked on a series titled Babies which became an ongoing series concerned with life cycles.
-The photographs are portraits of babies with the face filling the frame and pencil colours in small areas.
+Allan's first handcoloured works were a series Laurel, of her friend, made in 1975 and shown 4–29 August that year (International Women's Year) in an exhibition at George Paton Gallery organised by Sue Ford; Three Women Photographers.
+The following year Allan worked on a series titled Babies which became part of a set of ongoing series concerned with life cycles.
+The first were portraits of babies in high key and contrast with the face filling the frame and delicately coloured in pencil.
 The work was displayed in the National Gallery of Australia.
 Allan's fascination with age cycles continued with her 1978 the series, Old Age.
 In close-up photographs of elderly people, Allan highlighted the physical ageing process which can be regarded as unattractive by society.
 Allan's work raised humanist concerns and the work has been displayed in many galleries across Australia.